subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$   P(q) = {1\over 2}[\delta(q+m^2)+\delta(q-m^2)]   $$

 as shown in the bottom part of the above figure.
-Note that the number of peaks of $P(q)$ is not equal to the number of pure states, but to the number of possible values taken by the overlap.
+Note that in general the number of peaks of $P(q)$ is not equal to the number of pure states, but to the number of possible values taken by the overlap.

 This figure also shows the contrast between the overlap distributions in the SK model vs the Ising model (note that in both cases, unlike what is shown in the figure, the maximum value of the overlap is less than 1, unless $T=0$).
-The upper figure shows the overlap distribution in the SK model at some temperature $T$ between zero and $T_c$, and we can see that there are a large number of possible overlaps, which implies the existence of a large number of phases.
+The upper figure shows the overlap distribution in the SK model at some temperature $T$ between zero and $T_c$, and we can see that there are a large number of possible overlaps, which implies the existence of a large number of pure states or phases.
-In fact in the SK model the number of phases becomes infinite as $T\rightarrow 0$ as a result of which the overlap distribution $P(q)$ becomes a continuous function, and it is this function that serves as the order parameter for these systems.
+In fact in the SK model the number of phases becomes infinite as $T\rightarrow 0$ (called continuous symmetry breaking) as a result of which the overlap distribution $P(q)$ becomes a continuous function, and it is this function that serves as the order parameter for these systems.
 In effect the overlap distribution $P(q)$ turned out to be long sought after regularity in the random patterns of spin glass phases, and it took the best physicists in the world more than 20 years to discover it.
-Hence the spin glass phase configurations are random, but their overlaps follow a well defined law that can be computed.
-The curve tells us that the phase patterns in a spin glass all overlap with each other, but there some patterns that are closer in overlap than others.
+Hence the spin glass phase configurations are random, even at $T=0$, but their overlaps follow a well defined law that can be computed.
+The curve tells us that the spin configurationa in different spin glass pure states all overlap with each other, but there some pur states that are closer in overlap than others.

-But how did scientists arrive at this highly non-intuitive notion of a continous overlap distribution?
-This was done through another higly non-intuitive mathematical trick called the replica method, and this is the subject of the next section.
+But how did scientists arrive at this highly non-intuitive notion of a continous symmetry breaking?
+This was done through another highly non-intuitive mathematical trick called the replica method, and this is the subject of the next section.

 ### The Replica Method